“Victoria” (or “Nao Victoria”, as well as “Vittoria”) was a Spanish carrack and the first ship to successfully circumnavigate the world.

 He became the first European to land on and establish a settlement in North America.
 He is also credited for bringing Christianity to Greenland.

 Oceanographer and geologist who helped create the first map of the ocean floor, proving that it was not just the flat surface most people believed it to be.

-He was a leading maritime explorer of Australia, producing the most accurate early atlas of the continent, and also gave the continent it’s current name
+He was a leading maritime explorer of Australia.
+He named the continent and produced the most accurate early atlas of the geography

 He was the first European to discover Brazil and also established a successful sea route to India and was a leader in commercial expedition there.